-Proper business planning takes time, effort, and the right mindset.
-To help you off to a good start, here are a couple of things to keep in mind when you start working on that business plan.
+To help you off to a good start, here are a couple of things to keep in mind when you start putting together that business plan.

-1 – It’s about the process, not the document
+1 – It’s the process, not the document

 The most important thing is focussing on the business planning process itself.
 Early on, don’t worry about the looks of the business plan.
 Making the document look good comes later.
 A fancy-looking business plan is less important than the thoroughness and quality of thinking that went into describing the business venture and how it is going to be successful.

 Of course, you need to document your research, analysis, and decisions.
 But, the documentation does not have to look pretty.
 And if your business plan is only an internal document, not intended for the bank or an investor, you don’t have to worry about “pretty” at all.
 Just make sure that all documentation is clear, well written, and easily accessible by everyone involved.

 Again, it’s about putting serious thinking into your business model, challenging your assumptions, and developing robust financial models.
 And don’t forget to think about what may go wrong.
 Quality of thinking, that’s what business planning is about.

 2 – Proper business planning takes time

 Don’t rush it, take your time.
 The goal is to create a carefully thought-out business model that’s viable.
 If you rush it, perhaps on a deadline to meet with the bank, or if you’re just going through the “motions”, the business plan is likely to have serious flaws, not to mention typos and grammatical errors.
 An investor will pick up on these very quickly.
 You want to present your business idea in the best light possible.